-The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable.
+Use a Single Editor Well: The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable.

-- Hunt & Thomas write (in Tip 22): - The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable. - You will spend years of your life editing programs. - Coding might be 80% thinking and 20% typing, but your typing must not interfere with your thought process.
+- Hunt & Thomas write (in Tip 22): - Use a Single Editor Well: The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable. - As a programmer, you will spend years of your life editing programs. - Coding might be 80% thinking and 20% typing, but your typing must not interfere with your thought process.

-- Hunt & Thomas write (in Tip 22): - The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable. - You will spend years of your life editing programs. - Coding might be 80% thinking and 20% typing, but your typing must not interfere with your thought process. - So: Explore a few editors, choose one, and spend time becoming expert in it. - That includes: learning how to plug external tools in.
+Use a Single Editor Well: The editor should be an extension of your hand; make sure your editor is configurable, extensible and programmable.

+- As a programmer, you will spend years of your life editing programs. - Coding might be 80% thinking and 20% typing, but your typing must not interfere with your thought process. - So: Explore a few editors, choose one, and spend time becoming expert in it. - That includes: learning how to plug external tools in.